astrochialinko/Badminton-Shuttlecock-Tracking/progress.md

 ### GitHub repo usage
 _Describe the current structure of your repo, the number of commits, and the steps you have taken to ensure the reproducibility of your code_

 > The current structure of our repo have two branches.
-One is the main branch and the other branch for recording the changes of the scripts for reproducing the TrackNetV2 model with CPU instead of GPU.
+One is the main branch and the other branch is to record the changes of the scripts for reproducing the TrackNetV2 model with CPU instead of GPU.
 The main branch has 24 commits and the reproduce branch has 34 commits

 ### Summarize your data
 _Describe the characteristics of your data, any transformations that you have considered, or potential issues that you have faced (e.g. missing data)_